-A Claimant must submit two (2) signed copies of the Adjudication Application Form, two (2) sets of the accompanying documents and payment by hand to the Singapore Mediation Centre between 9am and 4:30pm, Monday to Friday.
+- submit two (2) signed copies of the Adjudication Application Form, two (2) sets of the accompanying documents and payment by hand.

-SMC does not accept lodgement by fax, post or email.
+SMC does not accept lodgement by fax or post.

 Payment for the Adjudication Application Fee and the deposit for the Adjudicator Fee (“Fees”)